-Biology 2e is designed to cover the scope and sequence requirements of a typical two-semester biology course for science majors.
+Biology by Mary Ann Clark; Jung Choi; Matthew DouglasBiology 2e is designed to cover the scope and sequence requirements of a typical two-semester biology course for science majors.
 The text provides comprehensive coverage of foundational research and core biology concepts through an evolutionary lens.
 Biology includes rich features that engage students in scientific inquiry, highlight careers in the biological sciences, and offer everyday applications.
 The book also includes various types of practice and homework questions that help students understand-and apply-key concepts.

-Like its predecessor, the interactive electronic text (iText) Cell and Molecular Biology 3e: What We Know & How We Found Out focuses on experimental support for what we know about cell and molecular biology.
-It was written to serve as the introductory biology course for biology majors with high school chemistry and biology prerequisites as well as for “gateway” cell and molecular biology courses for students with a college-level general biology and general chemistry course background.
+Cell and Molecular Biology: What We Know & How We Found Out by Bergstrom, GeraldLike its predecessor, CMB5e (Cell and Molecular Biology: What We Know & How We Found Out) is an Open Education Resource (OER) covered by a Creative Commons CC-BY license (for more details, check out the CMB5e license page).
+CMB5e is an interactive electronic text (iText) with a focus on experimental support for what we know about cell and molecular biology.
+It was written to serve as an introductory text for biology majors with high school chemistry and biology prerequisites as well as for “gateway” cell and molecular biology courses for students with a college-level general biology and general chemistry course background.

-Concepts of Biology is designed for the typical introductory biology course for nonmajors, covering standard scope and sequence requirements.
+Concepts of Biology by Fowler, Samantha; Rebecca Roush; and James WiseConcepts of Biology is designed for the typical introductory biology course for nonmajors, covering standard scope and sequence requirements.
 The text includes interesting applications and conveys the major themes of biology, with content that is meaningful and easy to understand.
 The book is designed to demonstrate biology concepts and to promote scientific literacy.

 Microbiology: A Lab Experience by Ahern, HollyThis text provides a series of laboratory exercises compatible with a one-semester undergraduate microbiology or bacteriology course with a three- or four-hour lab period that meets once or twice a week.
-The design of the lab manual conforms to the American Society for Microbiology curriculum guidelines and takes a ground-up approach — beginning with an introduction to biosafety and containment practices and how to work with biological hazards.
+The design of the lab manual conforms to the American Society for Microbiology curriculum guidelines and takes a ground-up approach -- beginning with an introduction to biosafety and containment practices and how to work with biological hazards.
 From there the course moves to basic but essential microscopy skills, aseptic technique and culture methods, and builds to include more advanced lab techniques.
 The exercises incorporate a semester-long investigative laboratory project designed to promote the sense of discovery and encourage student engagement.
 The curriculum is rigorous but manageable for a single semester and incorporates best practices in biology education.